-No one really tells you what it’s like to be pregnant and if even if they do, you must experience it to understand.
-It is a journey of both mind and body; just like the yoga path, it is filled with pleasure, suffering, and triumph.
+No one really tells you what it’s like to be pregnant and even if they do, you must experience it to truly understand.
+It is a journey of both mind and body— just like the yoga path—it is filled with pleasure, suffering, and triumph.
 When combined, pregnancy yoga deepens your understanding of your changing body while preparing you for the coming responsibility of being a parent.

 Doing yoga during pregnancy was an essential component for me, not only because I have practiced yoga in the past, but because I knew it would help me both physically and mentally.
 This is why I chose to do pregnancy yoga:

-I’ve tried everything from massage to heat pads.
-Although they helped relieve the pain of my expanding tummy temporarily, prenatal yoga was the only technique that removed the pain long-term while strengthening my muscle to reduce future discomfort.
+I’ve tried everything from massage to heat pads to ease physical aches.
+Although they helped relieve the pain of my expanding tummy temporarily, prenatal yoga was the only technique that removed the pain long-term while strengthening my muscles to reduce future discomfort.

-Breathing during labor is the most essential tool for naturally easing contractions and staying calm.
+Breathing during labor is the most essential tool for naturally moving through contractions and staying calm.
 It can easily be the difference between a difficult and pleasurable labor experience.
-By doing yoga during pregnancy, I can prepare myself for the big day by doing controlled breathing exercises now.
+By doing yoga during pregnancy, I prepared myself for the big day by doing controlled breathing exercises while pregnant.

 The increase of estrogen and other hormones led me to extreme aggravation that seemed to come out of nowhere.
 I realized that doing yoga removed many of these symptoms, and if they did arise, I was able to deal with them easier by deep breathing or a quick meditation session.

-Swelling and blood clots can be common in pregnancy, so exercise of any kind is essential.
+Swelling joints and poor circulation can be common in pregnancy, so exercise of any kind is essential.
 Pregnancy yoga particularly works on two levels: stretching and movement.
-Both are low impact yet highly effective for increased circulation and decreased inflation.
+Both are low impact yet highly effective for increased circulation and decreased inflammation.

 Prenatal yoga poses open up your hips and pelvis while keeping you limber for labor.
-This allows you to find and repeat comfortable positions when going through contractions as well as for the delivery.
+This allows you to find and repeat comfortable positions when going through contractions on the day of delivery.
 It can also help your baby move into the correct position for a smooth transition out of the womb.